cszach/linux-cli-guide/guide/chapter00.md

 On any graphical system that is either GNU/Linux or macOS, there should be a program that ships with the system that lets its users use a command line.
-This program is called **terminal emulator**.
+This program is called <a name="term-termemu">**terminal emulator**</a>.
 The reason why it is called an "emulator" is because the interface introduced by such a program is not actually CLI; you can change its font, its background color, etc. yet these attributes are tied to GUI (see **Figure 0.5**).

 ![2 terminal emulator windows opened with different looks](../img/ch00/gnome_terminals.png)